SepehreRezaee/lm-council/README.md

 asyncio.run(main())
 ```

+- The library requires an `OPENROUTER_API_KEY`.
+If you omit it, `LanguageModelCouncil` will raise to keep failures obvious.
+For offline testing you can pass a dummy key (or set the env var) and stub the API calls as shown in the tests.

+### Testing and offline use

+- Unit tests avoid real OpenRouter calls by monkeypatching `LanguageModelCouncil.get_text_completions` / `judge` and by faking the OpenRouter rate-limit endpoint.
+You can follow the same pattern when running in environments without network access.
+- `LanguageModelCouncil.save(outdir)` writes `models.json`, `user_prompts.json`, `completions.jsonl`, `judge_ratings.jsonl`, and `eval_config.json`. `LanguageModelCouncil.load(path, openrouter_api_key=...)` restores a council and now accepts a key explicitly for clarity in CI.

 ## About the Paper [NAACL 2025, Main]

 Our paper, "Language Model Council: Democratically Benchmarking Foundation Models on Highly Subjective Tasks", focuses on a case study involving 20 large language models (LLMs) to evaluate each other on a highly subjective emotional intelligence task, and was the first to study the application of LLM-as-a-Judge in a democratic setting.